bmorrall/bootstrap-rails-helpers/README.md

 Add the following tag to `<%= bootstrap_flash %>` to your layout in order for each message to be displayed as an [Alerts](http://twitter.github.com/bootstrap/components.html#alerts).

 Rails uses :notice and :alert as its defailt flash message keys.
-The `bootstrap_flash` converts these status to `.alert-success` and `.alert-error`.
+The `bootstrap_flash` tag converts these statuses to `.alert-success` and `.alert-error`.

 You can add individual alert boxes using the following tag: